-The Trial – What Happens When Your Criminal Case Is Adjudicated
+The Trial: What Happens When Your Criminal Case Is Adjudicated

 The prosecution will be responsible for proving beyond a reasonable doubt that a crime was committed and that you committed the crime.
 This is the highest burden of proof in the legal system.
 You have the right to have your attorney cross-examine the prosecution’s witnesses, and you can also call your own witnesses and testify in your defense.
 But you cannot be compelled to testify.

 Throughout the trial, the judge will decide what evidence will and will not be seen by the jury.
 And when both sides have finished presenting their witnesses and arguments, the jury will make the final determination in the case.

-Know Your Rights
+Know and Defend Your Legal Rights

 Courts sometimes look to past case law to see how the rules were applied to the charged crime— this is referred to as common law.
 Common law is created through past criminal cases tried in state courts as well as federal courts, up to and including the Supreme Court.
-These courts can also look to criminal statutes written by state and federal legislators to determine if a citizen has violated the law.
+Courts can also look to criminal statutes enacted by state and federal legislatures to determine if a citizen has violated the law.

-Certain crimes can only reach a conviction if the prosecution can prove the offender had the requisite mental state of mind and intent to commit the criminal act.
+Certain crimes can only reach a conviction if the prosecution can prove the offender had the requisite mental state of mind and intent to commit the criminal act (mens rea).
 Other crimes require no such criminal intent or mental state of mind—these are referred to as strict liability crimes.

-Like the Fifth Amendment, the Sixth Amendment also gives you the right to an attorney.
+- The Sixth Amendment also gives you the right to an attorney.
 However, it does not apply until after you have been formally charged.
 Before formal charges are filed, you will have a right to a lawyer under the Fifth Amendment.

-Should I Talk to a Lawyer?
+Should I Talk to a Criminal Defense Lawyer?

 Below are some common questions you might want to consider when meeting with an attorney for the first time:

-- When do the police have to read me my rights?
+When do the police have to read me my rights?

-- Do I have to accept a plea deal?
+Do I have to accept a plea deal?

-- What criminal punishment awaits if I am found guilty?
+What criminal punishment awaits if I am found guilty?

 Finding the right attorney for your needs is crucial.
 It would be best if you approached attorneys with experience in this area so you can hire someone who can guide you through the entire case.